ssontakke/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 version '1.2' // Plugin version
 ```

-Then, with the Gradle executable on your system `PATH`, execute the following commands on your system's command line:
+Then, with the Gradle executable on your system `PATH`, execute the following command from your project's root directory on your system's command line:

 ```
 gradle cleanIdea idea